FlavioKde/S108javaLambdas/README.md

 name, age, course, grade

-Populate a list with 10 students
+Populate a list with 10 students.
+Using lambdas:

-Do the following using lambdas:

 Print name and age of each student